njbigwig/AltairEmulator/README.md

 The Altair 8800 User Manual can be found <a href="docs/Altair8800UserManual.pdf" target="_blank" rel="noopener noreferrer">here.</a> <br>

 The Altair 8800 was an amazing product, but it was very difficult to use.
 You had to manually set addresses (16 bits) and assembler instructions (8 bit opcodes) via an array of toggle switches.
 Assembly code is how a computer natively processes commands so it is very fast and efficient, but it can take dozens of assembler lines just to print out a string of characters.
-Something was needed to truly empower Altair 8800 programmers so they could write code faster and easier.
+A break through was needed to truly empower Altair 8800 programmers so they could write code faster and easier.
 A high-level language (HLL) was needed to bridge the gap between how humans represent things and how computers execute them. **Bill Gates, Paul Allen, and Monte Davidoff** launched Altair 4K BASIC on July 1, 1979.
 BASIC, Beginners All-purpose Instruction Code, was an HLL which efficiently bridged the gap.
-One of Micro-Soft's first products was not distributed via software download, CD, or floppy disk, it was on paper tape!
+One of Micro-Soft's first products was not distributed via software download, CD, or floppy disk.
+It was on paper tape!
 It took approximately 8 minutes to load the Altair 4K BASIC program via the paper reader on a Teletype. <br><br>
 <img src="images/altair4kbasic.png" alt="Section of Altair 4K BASIC paper tape program"> <br>

 I have been learning Python.
 After reading some articles on the history and impacts Altair 8800, so I became fascinated with the trying to find an emulator to mimic how the Altair 8800 worked.
 Finding none, I started out with a concept and leveraged Microsoft Copilot to complete some of the complex tasks.
 The <em>altairemulator.py</em> emulates the MITS Altair 8800 and supports the execution of the Altair 4K BASIC binary.
 A user can interact with the emulator via the simulated front panel switches and LEDs.
-This program currently supports Windows PCs only. <br>
+This program currently runs Windows PCs only. <br>

 ## Installation <br>